 To support the analysis of current conditions, the County and RPA also commissioned a Fire and Rescue Services Evaluation.
 Unincorporated Hamilton County is primarily served by a patchwork of dedicated and resourceful volunteer fire departments.
-With findings that reveal life safety implications tied to new growth, the report underscores the need for careful planning on where and how future developments occur, taking into account building types, heights, and roadway connectivity in order to adequately protect residents, business owners, and their structures.
+With findings that reveal life safety implications tied to new growth, the report underscores the need for the County to address measures it needs to undertake as well as careful planning on where and how future developments occur, taking into account building types, heights, and roadway connectivity in order to adequately protect residents, business owners, and their structures.